haydenbr/vanilla-web-components/NOTES.md

 - how would these components work in an app of components?
 - how to style components in shadow dom?
 - light DOM vs shadow DOM
+- what's the difference between this and, say, bootstrap elements?

+Writing component:

+- class on slot doesn't persist in DOM, but you can still use it in selectors
+- default vs named slots
+- default slot content